gbg4812/vulkan/Plan.md

 - when geo is modified only command buffer is needed to change, the pipeline remains.
 - pipeline changes (needed to rebuild) when we change de rendering proces (shaders, passes...)
 - swapchin needs to be rebuild when window/render target changes (size, aspect...)

+## Design

+### GPU Objects

+#### Memory

+Vulkan objects have wrpper structs and utility functions, they don't have methods.
+GPU Objects are manually created and destroyed with functions.